Vandivier/rescopl/README.md

 # rescopl - The Research Coordination Platform

+### Survey Intro
+If I sent you this URL please read this section, otherwise you can skip this.
+This readme document explains a web application I'm interested in creating, conditional on interest.
+After review, please send me your response as an interest level [1-5]/5.
+1 means you would not use it, 3 maybe, 5 in love.
+Optionally, send me freeform notes.
+"I would like it more if X," "my friend would like this," or anything else.

 ### Main Idea
 1. Float your infant idea to other academics
 2. Float and develop your idea in an academic-only forum